Matex600/social-edit-matt/README.md

 I recommend clicking any links found in this README with Ctrl + Left mouse click for (Windows) and Control + click (Mac)
 # Project Introduction

-This website is a fullstack application Using mainly the Django fullstack web framework.
+This website is a fullstack application using mainly the Django fullstack web framework.

-My Goal is to create a functioning, responsive Blog that users can make blog posts, up vote and down vote as well as make comments.
+My Goal is to create a functioning and responsive Blog, that allows users can make blog posts.
+Users can also up vote and down vote as well as make comments.

-The Sites purpose is to allow users to connect with each other and share things they find interesting like hobbies or news!
+The Sites purpose is to allow users to connect with each other, and share things they find interesting like hobbies or news!

-I have built this project with the future in mind as I have many plans to expand, improve further modernise design, technology, styling and featureset.
+I have built this project with the future in mind, as I have many plans to expand, improve, modernise design, technology, styling and featureset.

 Project 4 for [CodeInstitute](https://codeinstitute.net/) Full stack course (5P)

- * This project is created using
+ * This project is created using:
   1. Django 3.2
   2. Heroku (Deployment)
   3. Heroku PostgresSQL